 - Your account will be assigned to a dedicated IP address

 - There is absolutely no downtime for your email sending when your IP address is configured

 - Once set, your test and live emails will immediately be sending using this IP address

 - The IP will be visible in your email headers

-- You may want to review warming up your IP address if you have not been sending on this IP address
+- You will need to warm up your IP address if you have not been sending on this IP address

 I think my business already has a dedicated IP.
 Can we keep using it?

 Yes, but you’ll need to upgrade to our Paid IP Plan.
 Please email email@example.com to find out more.

 How does it work?
 Is there downtime involved?

 There are no service interruptions.
 We’ll take care of all the details behind the scenes and send you the details about your IP address.
 In most cases you won’t know we’ve made a change.

 The Dedicated IP plan is $100/month ($1,200 annually).
 There is no setup fee.